senanu/b40/docs/labs/R/intro_to_rstudio.md

 ## Getting Started -- loading an R Markdown file
 1. Download [this file](intro_to_rstudio.Rmd) and save it on your computer.
 I recommend you stay organized by starting a new folder (directory) for Rmd files for this class.
 2. Use the following steps for every lab in which we use R.
-3. If you are using RStudio.cloud
+3. If you are using Posit Cloud
    1. Go to "Your Workspace" (see red boxes in Figure 2).
        {% include figure.html url="/b40/assets/labs/01_LoadingFilesRstudio.png" width="80%" caption="Figure 2.
-Loading files in RStudio.cloud" %}
+Loading files in Posit Cloud" %}
    2. Click on "New Project".
 R will start.
-   3. In the bottom-right quadrant, choose "Upload" and direct RStudio.cloud to the file you downloaded and saved on your computer.
+   3. In the bottom-right quadrant, choose "Upload" and direct Posit Cloud to the file you downloaded and saved on your computer.
          {% include figure.html url="/b40/assets/labs/01_UploadButton.png" width="80%" caption="Figure 3.
 Location of Upload button" %}
    4. You will see that file appear in the list of files.
 Click on it and it will open in the top-left quadrant.
          {% include figure.html url="/b40/assets/labs/01_InstallKnitr.png" width="80%" caption="Figure 5.
 Location of uploaded file and Message to install Knitr" %}